probe-lab/network-measurements/results/rfm3-location-ipfs-users-and-requested-conten.md

 ### Providers

 For the providers data, we begin by analysing the geo-distribution of providers.
-This is shown in following table.
+This is shown in the following table.

 |  | Africa (AF) | Asia (AS) | Europe (EU) | North America (NA) | Oceania (OC) | South America (SA) | Antartica (AN) | Relayed (Rl) | Unknown (Un) |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |